Making Decisions under Outcome Performativity: Performative Omniprediction

 \subsection{Performative Omniprediction via OI}

 With these definitions in place, we can prove our first main result: performative omniprediction from performative outcome indistinguishability.
 One of the main benefits of studying the problem from the indistinguishability lens is that it enables an especially clean and simple analysis.
-The particular proof strategy we employ here is based on results from concurrent work on omniprediction in the supervised learning world by \cite{gopalan2022personal}.
+The proof strategy we employ here follows the proof of omniprediction in the supervised learning world by \cite{gopalan2022loss}.
 Curiously, the proof only needs one direction of the indistinguishability inequalities. \begin{theorem} \theoremlabel{thm:omni} Fix an input distribution $\D$, collection of losses $\cL$, hypothesis class $\Hcal$, and $\epsilon \ge 0$.
 Suppose that $\pt:\Xcal \times \Ych \to [0,1]$ is $(\cL,\epsilon)$-performative decision OI and $(\cL,\Hcal,\epsilon)$-performative OI.
 Then, $\pt$ is a $(\cL,\Hcal,2\epsilon)$-performative omnipredictor. \end{theorem}

 \begin{proof} The proof exploits the fact that for each loss $\ell \in \cL$, $\ft_\ell$ is the optimal decision rule for $\ell$ under $\pt$.
 Fix a loss $\ell \in \cL$.
 First, we upper bound the loss achieved by $\ft_\ell$ on real outcomes $\ys$ in terms of the loss on modeled outcomes $\yt$.
 Under $(\cL, \epsilon)$-performative decision OI,